 We encourage your camper to clear their schedules so it’s possible to be present for each and every online meeting.
 However, we do know that things come up last minute.
 In these cases, you’ll contact the Camp Director directly.

 Can my child’s family participate?

 We expect campers to sign on independently and plan some of the programs to include family and/or siblings.
 However, if it would enhance your child’s experience, we welcome family to join in!

 Registration and Camp FAQs

-- Accepted campers will hear about acceptance at the end of May and additional camp details are shared in June.
+- Accepted campers will hear about acceptance and additional camp details in early June

 What is the best place to broadcast?

 We suggest your child finds a quiet, comfortable place to join the online meetings, such as their house.

 Virtual Camp will be hosted using the online video communication platform, Zoom.
 We recommend logging on to Zoom using a computer or tablet.
 A phone for virtual camp is discouraged because your camper will be unable to view everyone and draw on the screen.